athirupathiraja/ARLivePosters/README.md

 ## Technologies & Architecture

 Built using [Flutter app development framework](https://flutter.dev/).
-Flutter is a cross-platform hybrid app development platform which allows for a native applications to be built for i0S, Android, desktio and the web using a single codebase.
+Flutter is a cross-platform hybrid app development platform which allows for a native applications to be built for i0S, Android, desktop and the web using a single codebase.

 [ArCore](https://developers.google.com/ar/develop) is Google's platform for building augmented reality experiences.
 "Using different APIs, ARCore enables your phone to sense its environment, understand the world and interact with information."